TranslucentComputing/kubert-assistant-lite/README.md

 ### Deploy the Kubernetes Cluster and Application

 The deployment process is automated using a Makefile.
-To deploy the kind cluster and the Kubert Assistant Lite application, run:
+To deploy the kind cluster and the Kubert AI Assistant Lite application, run:

 ```bash
 make deploy